 Not all vulval pain or itching is the same.
 1 in 10 women have vulval pain.
 Is it Genitourinary Syndrome of Menopause, Chronic thrush, Lichen Simplex, Lichen Sclerosus, Lichen Planus and how do you tell?
 In this course Women's Health GP Specialist Dr Emily Ware equips GPs to make differential diagnoses, identify red flags, and manage treatment pathways for this complex and distressing issue, so they can provide timely, effective care and follow-up.

-Once enrolled, you’ll have 12 months’ access to the course content – complete it at your own pace, when it suits your schedule.
+Once enrolled, you’ll have 3 years’ access to the course content – complete it at your own pace, when it suits your schedule.

 Absolutely.
 All Vagenius courses are optimised for mobile and tablet use, so you can learn anywhere, anytime.